Skip to main content

 4) Configure

-• create local environement
+• create local environment

 • create registry.simplicite.io registry, with authentication